-The Property Services Coordinated Procurement (PSCP) Arrangements (the Arrangements) were announced in the 2016-17 Budget, to provide a Whole-of-Australian-Government (WoAG) approach to the delivery of Leasing Services and Facilities Management Services for Commonwealth domestic office accommodation and shopfronts.
+The Property Services Coordinated Procurement (PSCP) Arrangements (the Arrangements) were announced in the 2016-17 Budget, to provide a Whole of Australian Government (WoAG) approach to the delivery of Leasing Services and Facilities Management Services for Commonwealth domestic office accommodation and shop fronts.

 Roles and Responsibilities

-Role |
+Role | Responsibilities |

 ---|---|

-PSPs are responsible for providing core leasing services and facilities management services to entities and additional services as negotiated.
-There are three PSPs:
+Property Service Providers (PSP) | PSPs are responsible for providing core leasing services and facilities management services to entities, and Additional Services as negotiated. |

-Finance manages the Arrangements at a WoAG level, in close consultation with the PSPs and entities.
-For the PSPs, Finance will monitor performance across each PSPs portfolio.
+Department of Finance (Finance) | Finance manages the Arrangements at a WoAG level, in close consultation with the PSPs and entities.
+For the PSPs, Finance monitors performance across each PSP’s portfolio.
 This includes:

 Finance directly manages the SPA in the development, implementation and management of the WoAG Leasing Strategy. |

-Commonwealth entities participating in the Arrangements are responsible for managing their engagement with their PSP and directing the PSP’s activities in relation to the entity's property portfolio.
+Participating Commonwealth Entities | Commonwealth entities participating in the Arrangements are responsible for managing their engagement with their PSP and directing the PSP’s activities in relation to the entity's property portfolio.
 Entities' responsibilities in respect of the PSP include:

 |